logo

 Assemble and serve

-Once ready to serve, top the roasted tomatoes with parmesan, fresh basil, and burrata filling. if you’re using a ball of burrata, split it in half, squeeze the filling in, then chop up the outer shell and mix it in.
+Slightly mash down the tomatoes and drain some of the liquid.
+Top the roasted tomatoes with parmesan, fresh basil, and burrata filling.
+If you’re using a ball of burrata, split it in half, squeeze the filling in, then mix.
+Next, chop up the outer shell and mix it in.

 Stir everything together and serve hot with the garlic bread crostinis.